Phishing: Email phishing

-Phishing attacks, often delivered via email spam, attempt to trick individuals into giving away sensitive information or login credentials.
-Most attacks are "bulk attacks" that are not targeted and are instead sent in bulk to a wide audience.
+Phishing attacks, often delivered via email, attempt to trick individuals into giving away sensitive information or login credentials.
+General phishing is sent broadly, whereas spear phishing targets a particular person or group.
 The goal of the attacker can vary, with common targets including financial institutions, email and cloud productivity providers, and streaming services.
 The stolen information or access may be used to steal money, install malware, or spear phish others within the target organization.
 Compromised streaming service accounts may also be sold on darknet markets.

-This type of social engineering attack can involve sending fraudulent emails or messages that appear to be from a trusted source, such as a bank or government agency.
-These messages typically redirect to a fake login page where users are prompted to enter their credentials.
+Such attacks can involve messages that appear to be from a trusted source, such as a bank or government agency.
+The messages may redirect to a counterfeit login page that collects credentials.